junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > So Crowley and Metatron fight, both tablets crush together and get destroyed, Crowley killed Metatron, almost get himself killed too.
 >
 > Dean risks his life getting the exploded grace from Metatron before he gets torched, feeding Cas's grace back, so Cas is angel again.
 And Cas uses his wings to protect Dean.
-[VISUAL HEAR]
+[VISUAL HERE]
 >
 > When two tablets crush together and the god power in the tablet are released (it's balanced power from angel/demon side, so very pure and powerful), the power wave heals Sam too (the trial sickness comes from tablet curse/sacrifice).
 >